bhavya-rathore2025-source/art_data_warehouse/README.md

 This project transforms raw artwork and artist data into a structured **data warehouse** using a layered architecture (**Bronze → Silver → Gold**) to enable efficient analytics.

-use art_data_warehouse.dbc file for importing notebooks in databricks dataset link-https://www.kaggle.com/datasets/bhavyapratap410/arts-artists-dataset
+use art_data_warehouse.dbc file for importing notebooks in databricks

+dataset link-https://www.kaggle.com/datasets/bhavyapratap410/arts-artists-dataset

+then upload this file in dev.bronze.datasets volume , and run the bronze notebook

 ---